-When we speak about academic progression, we are referring to progression from Lecturer below the bar( entry-level academic staff) to Lecturer above the bar, also known as progression across the merit bar.
+When we speak about academic progression, we are referring to progression from Assistant Professor (entry-level academic staff) to Associate Professor B, also known as progression across the merit bar.

 Progression is not competitive and is based on individual performance.

-Progression may be granted to Lecturers below the bar who demonstrate the following levels of performance for this stage of career:
+Progression may be granted to Assistant Professors who demonstrate the following levels of performance for this stage of career:

 - Excellent scholarship and research output;